Google Cloud Storage

 Period

-If you selected period, enter the number of seconds to wait before considering the batch completed.
+If you select Send after (X minutes) as your Batch type, enter the number of minutes to wait before considering the batch completed.
+The minimum value is 1

 Number of events

-If you selected number of events, enter how many to collect until considered full.
+If you select Number of events as your Batch type, enter how many to collect until considered full.
+The minimum value is 1

 Compression

-Bzip2 if you wish to compress your events, none if not. bzip2 compresses single files without archiving them.
+Choose Bzip2 if you wish to compress your events, or None if not.

 The Google Cloud Storage connector uses OAuth 2.0 credentials for authentication and authorization.